-LE CLAIRE, Iowa – Court documents reveal new details about a police standoff with a man near an elementary school in Le Claire on Dec.
-3.
+LE CLAIRE, Iowa – Court documents reveal new details about a police standoff with a man near an elementary school in Le Claire in early December.

 Wesley Whitford, 33, of Le Claire, faces several charges including: